Back in Amsterdam.

 It was an interesting experience and expanded whatever knowledge I had from my previous visit of the Auschwitz camp and I would recommend it to everyone to get a glimpse of what the not-so-far past was like.

-And decided that our lunch would consist of a little bit of this and a little bit of that.
+And decided that lunch would consist of a little bit of this and a little bit of that.

-First up, we had some quiche.
+First up, I had some quiche.

-We wandered along into the various cheese shops.
+I wandered along into the various cheese shops.

 And saw their various flavours of cheese!
 Particularly enjoyed the green pesto one!